-ACCOMPLISHMENTS OBJECTIVES KEY PERFORMANCE INDICATORS Completed and adopted the 2023- Complete updates to the Natural • 16 meetings 2033 Plan of Conservation and Hazard Mitigation Plan for adoption • 13 approvals of town initiatives Development. by October 2025. consistent with the Town Plan Complete GIS updated sidewalk 9 workshop meeting to draft map layer. updates to the POCD.
-Hazard Mitigation Plan Kick-off meeting and begin workshops.
+ACCOMPLISHMENTS OBJECTIVES KEY PERFORMANCE INDICATORS Completed and adopted the 2023-2033 Plan of Conservation and Development.
+Complete GIS updated sidewalk map layer.
+Hazard Mitigation Plan Kick-off meeting and begin workshops. • Complete updates to the Natural Hazard Mitigation Plan for adoption by October 2025.
+16 meetings 13 approvals of town initiatives consistent with the Town Plan 9 workshop meeting to draft updates to the POCD.